andela-Taiwo/News-App/README.md

 [![Coverage Status](https://coveralls.io/repos/github/andela-Taiwo/Test-News-App/badge.svg?branch=test)](https://coveralls.io/github/andela-Taiwo/Test-News-App?branch=master)

 # Articles-Hub
-Articles-hub is a web application that enables one view news from different media houses(e.g. Business Insider, CNN, Buzzfeed, Ars Technica, and many more).
-Articools makes sure you are up to date on all things news, with a simple and intuitive user interface.
+Articles-hub is a web application that enables user to view news from different media houses(e.g. BBC, ABC, Business Insider, CNN, Buzzfeed, Ars Technica, and many more).
+Articles-Hub makes sure you are up to date on all things news, with a simple and intuitive user interface.
 This is an app that provide news headlines for user

 # Features of Articles-Hub